bioinfomaticsCSU/GapReduce/README.md

 3) Evaluating the performance of gap filling tools

 	This module is a stand-alone module of GapReduce, which is avaiable after installing GapReduce.
+	It first breaks the draft sequences of a genome at the positions of the gaps, and produces contigs containing no ‘N’.
+Then, it performs MUMmer by using the contigs and the draft sequences filled by a gap filling tool as queries and targets, respectively.
+Based on the alignment position of the queries to targets, it extracts the sequence between two adjacent contigs as filled results of corresponding gap.
+It adopts the global algorithm Needleman-Wunsch to align the extracted gap sequences to the real gap sequences.
 	Run command line:
 		perl evaluate_gap.pl draft_sequences.fasta gap_file.fasta draft_sequences_filled.fasta
 		<draft_sequences.fasta>: